MarekSzmyt/challenge_portfolio_marek/README.md

 - Language change (PL/EN)
 - Remind Password
 - Adding a player
-- Editing existing plyer
+- Editing existing player
 - Adding new match
 - Editting existing match
-- Adding raport to the match
+- Adding report to the match
-- Editting existing raport
+- Editting existing report
 - Changing display and filters for listings
 - Export and print options for listings